 The causes of obesity are complex.
 Genetic factors, ethnicity, and race, eating habits including those that extend back to childhood, sex (females have a higher percentage of fat than males), the presence or absence of certain other health conditions, socioeconomic status, lifestyle, and age are all factors that can affect weight.
 Some of these contributors are modifiable and some are not.

 The importance of obesity as a risk factor for overall health is substantial.
-The incidence of diabetes mellitus, hypertension, dyslipidemia, heart disease, stroke, sleep apnea, cancer, depression, major orthopedic problems, PCOS, infertility, complications in pregnancy, complications with surgery, and all-cause mortality are just some of the health problems linked to being overweight or obese.
+The incidence of diabetes mellitus, hypertension, dyslipidemia, heart disease, stroke, sleep apnea, cancer, depression, major orthopedic problems, PCOS, infertility, complications in pregnancy, complications with surgery, and all-cause mortality are just some of the overweight or obesity-related health complications.
 Importantly, weight loss is associated with a reduction in the risk of developing these problems.

 Women’s Obesity Services

-There have been significant advances in the understanding and treatment of obesity in the past few years.
+There have been significant advances in understanding the causes of and treatments for obesity in recent years.
 This includes the addition of a powerful new group of medications, the GLP-1 Inhibitors, to complement the therapies previously available.
 These drugs have shown the ability to safely drive weight loss that previously was seen only with surgical remedies.

 At Associates in Women’s Health, we are committed to taking a comprehensive approach to your health and well-being.
-This includes being your trusted resource for women’s medical weight loss in Gillette, Wyoming.
+This includes being your trusted resource for women’s obesity services in Gillette, Wyoming.
+To take proactive steps towards understanding and managing your weight, start with our simple and informative weight loss questionnaire.